 But Marks’ behavior easily stole the show (read: courtroom).

 Marks wore the clothes she had stolen from Montgomery to court (nope, not weird at all) and remained stoic throughout her trial (although she did faint when she heard her sentence).
 Partly because she was only sixteen and partly because people couldn’t quite figure out what she was responsible for, Marks was sentenced to life in prison instead of execution.
-After almost 30 years, in 1852, Marks was sent to the Provincial Lunatic Asylum.
+In 1852, Marks was sent to the Provincial Lunatic Asylum.
 There, Marks’ honesty was once again called into question by the asylum superintendent who doubted her claims of insanity.

 Marks was eventually sent back to Kingston penitentiary, where she would remain until she was pardoned in 1872 after numerous people appealed for her exoneration.
 Marks’ story ends, just as it began–shrouded in mystery.
 After her release, Marks supposedly moved to New York, where records of her existence seem to stop.